 Bustling cities, quiet courtyards, labyrinthine alleyways, sweeping desert plains and spectacular coastlines; these essential ingredients to Morocco’s charm are also the ideal forums for some of North Africa’s most creative and exciting events.
-Bursting with colour and energy and often steeped in fascinating traditions, here are some of our favourite events and celebrations that take place in Morocco each year.
+Bursting with color and energy and often steeped in fascinating traditions, here are some of our favorite events and celebrations that take place in Morocco each year.

 Almond Blossom Festival – February